caryhtan/Bellabeat-data-analysis-case-study/README.md

 ### Additional data:

-As the FitBit data has the limitations listed above, an additional data source would be useful in the analysis.
-The [Mi Band fitness tracker data (04.2016 - present)](https://www.kaggle.com/datasets/damirgadylyaev/more-than-4-years-of-steps-and-sleep-data-mi-band) contains data relating to steps and sleep monitoring for one invididual from April 2016 to July 2022 collected from the Mi Band from Xiaomi.
-The data is stored in two CSV files, one for steps and one for sleep.
-Using this data, the analysis can also consider one individual over an extended period of time.
-The uploader of the data does note that there were about two weeks worth of step data that was corrupted so these data points were defaulted to zero.
+Given the constraints of the FitBit data, supplementing the analysis with an additional data source is recommended.
+The Mi Band fitness tracker data, available from [Kaggle](https://www.kaggle.com/datasets/damirgadylyaev/more-than-4-years-of-steps-and-sleep-data-mi-band), offers a longitudinal dataset covering steps and sleep monitoring from April 2016 to July 2022 for an individual user of the Xiaomi Mi Band.
+This dataset comprises two CSV files, separately detailing step counts and sleep patterns.
+Including this data allows for an analysis of long-term user engagement with fitness tracking on an individual level.
+However, it's noted by the uploader that approximately two weeks of step data were corrupted and have been set to zero.

-For a more throuogh look at the data see the [Data Dictionary and Documentation](https://github.com/CoolBeansProgramming/Bellabeat-Case-Study/blob/main/Data%20Documentation%20and%20Data%20Dictionary.md) file.
+For detailed insights into the variables and structure of the data, refer to the [Data Dictionary and Documentation](https://github.com/CoolBeansProgramming/Bellabeat-Case-Study/blob/main/Data%20Documentation%20and%20Data%20Dictionary.md) file.

 # Process